ImNotTray/hello-world/README.md

 Hi!
 Fellow Organisms

-Tray Here.
+chun Here.
 I like Pizza and video games!
 I'm hoping to become proficient at coding!